pburtchaell/os/README.md

 Would you like to install nvm and Node (y/n): y Installing commonly used npm packages...
-Would you like to install Create React Native App (y/n): y Would you like to install Create React Native App (y/n): y Would you like to install Create React App (y/n): y Would you like to install Gatsby (y/n): y
+Would you like to install Create React Native App (y/n): y Would you like to install Create React App (y/n): y Would you like to install Gatsby (y/n): y
 Would you like to install rvm and Ruby (y/n): y